HaydenMacDonald/needle-in-the-hay/content/page/about.md

 I am a Canadian graduate student studying at the University of Western Ontario.

 In August 2018, I achieved a Master of Science in Psychology.
-Currently, I am transitioning to a career in data analytics through Ivey Business School's MSc in Business Analytics (commencing January 2019).
+Currently, I am pursuing a career in data analytics through Ivey Business School's MSc in Business Analytics (expected graduation May 2020).

 My interests include research, statistical data analysis, and data visualization.